-Latest TRP Ratings: Indian Idol At Top 3; Ishqbaaz In, Bigg Boss 12 Out Of TRP Race!
+Latest TRP Ratings: Indian Idol At 3rd Spot; Ishqbaaz In, Bigg Boss 12 Out Of TRP Race!

 Top Three Shows

-Colors show, Naagin 3 and Zee TV's Kundali Bhagya have retained their top two spots, but Kumkum Bhagya has dropped down to the fourth place.
+Colors' show, Naagin 3 and Zee TV's Kundali Bhagya have retained their top two spots, but Kumkum Bhagya has dropped down to the fourth place.
 The shows have managed to get 3.7, 3.6 and 3.4 TRP ratings, respectively.

 Yeh Rishta Kya Kehlata Hai & Dance Plus 4